mez-FMDA/test2/docs/Market_Facilitator/FMAR_Design/Programme_Level/Glossary.md

   <dd>A unique reference for a point on the electricity network, such as a Meter Point Administration Number (MPAN), where energy flow is measured for market purposes.</dd>

   <dt>(Flexible) Asset</dt>
-  <dd>The physical device (e.g., EV charger, Battery Energy Storage System) that can provide flexibility.
+  <dd>The unique physical device at a specific Accounting Point (like an MPAN) that can provide flexibility.
 In FMAR, an Asset is a core record in the Asset Registration Module (ARM) and has an Accounting Point as one of its key attributes.</dd>

   <dt>Asset Registration Module (ARM)</dt>
   <dd>The FMAR Hub module that serves as the definitive, central registry for all flexible assets participating in GB flexibility markets.
 It is the Single Source of Truth for asset-specific technical and locational data.</dd>